Refine Your Results

 Interviewed by Chris Courtwright

 Richard Carlson held several important positions in Kansas government --Secretary of Transportation, Chair of the House Taxation Committee, County Commissioner of Pottawatomie County--in addition to being a farmer/cattleman, banker, businessman.
 In his interview he speaks candidly about his efforts as Tax Chairman to pass and implement Governor Brownback's tax plan of 2012.
 He acknowledges the plan as finally passed was "unsustainable."
-In 2016 Governor Brownback appointed Carlson as Secretary of Transportation.
-His 2-3 years as head of that agency saw a lot of progress in implementing various transportation projects around the state.
+In 2016 Governor Brownback appointed Carlson as Secretary of Transportation (2016-2019).
+During his time as Secretary, he oversaw the implementation of various transportation projects around the state.